 New Haven, Connecticut 06520-8234

-If you or your school send material by Federal Express, UPS, TNT, DHL, or other private delivery services, please use our street address:
+For materials sent via FedEX, UPS, TNT, DHL, or other private delivery services, please use this street address:

 Office of Undergraduate Admissions